Solar power in Chile: Solar thermal power

 In 2013 the Atacama 1 solar complex was proposed as a 110 MW solar thermal electric plant (the first in Latin America) and a 100 MW photovoltaic plant.
 The solar thermal plant will include 17.5 hours of thermal storage.
 These technologies complement each other to supply clean and stable energy 24 hours a day.
 The complex is located in the commune of María Elena, Segunda Región.
 Construction of the solar thermal electric plant commenced in 2014 and the plant was scheduled to begin operating in the second quarter of 2017, but got delayed significantly.
 Construction of the photovoltaic plant commenced in January 2015 and the plant began operating in June 2016 with 160 MW of panels, the largest solar plant in Chile at the time.
 By the end of 2020 the project was fully erected under the name Cerro Dominador Solar Thermal Plant and is expected to fully operate in 2021.

 Because of its good solar resource several international companies have bid record low prices for solar thermal power plants in Chile, including the Copiapó Solar Project bid at $63/MWh by SolarReserve in 2017.
 If realized this would have been the lowest ever price for a CSP project in the world.
 Several CSP projects are under development in Chile, but in the absence of technology specific support policies Cerro Dominador is the only one under construction, yet.

 Batteries

 Some solar facilities also have batteries connected, as they can deliver power after sunset when prices are higher.
 By August 2025, Chile had 4.6 GWh of battery energy capacity.
-During 2024, 5.9 TWh of electricity was curtailed (mainly solar in the north) due to insufficient transmission, an increase from 2.7 TWh in 2023.
+In 2024 and 2025, around 6 TWh/year of electricity was curtailed (mainly solar in the north) due to insufficient transmission, an increase from 2.7 TWh in 2023.

 Oasis de Atacama is a multi-site project with up to 2 GW of solar power and 11 GWh of storage.
-By early 2025, the first phases (Quillagua and Víctor Jara) were being tested, using Lithium iron phosphate (LFP) batteries.
+By early 2025, the first phases (Quillagua and Víctor Jara) were being tested, using lithium iron phosphate (LFP) batteries, and 4 phases operated by 2026.